Reflex Sympathetic Dystrophy Syndrome

 differ greatly.

-type of pain generally comes on suddenly, for example, after trauma or surgery, and may
+This type of pain generally comes on suddenly, for example, after trauma or surgery,

-be accompanied by anxiety or emotional distress.
-The cause of acute pain can usually be
+and may be accompanied by anxiety or emotional distress.
+The cause of acute pain

-environmental and psychological factors.
-Chronic pain persists over a longer period of time
+by environmental and psychological factors.
+Chronic pain persists over a longer period

-than acute pain and is resistant to most medical treatments.
-It can—and often does—cause
+of time than acute pain and is resistant to most medical treatments.
+It can—and often

 The A to Z of Pain